nrdmn/wakeywakey/README.md

 # ☕ wakey wakey

 This is a website that displays a button that sends a wake-on-lan request.
+Use any CGI-compatible webserver to run it.

 You can set the MAC address to be woken up using the `MAC_ADDRESS` variable at the top of cgi-bin/wakemeup.sh.